kiranraoboinapally/java-web-dev-practice/ques.md

 6. **Switch Case Explanation**
    -  Use switch-case with a comparison to `if-else`, explaining `break` and `continue`
-      //in basics folder eight.java has used switch case for leap year
+      //in basics folder switchEx.java has used switch case for leap year

 7. **Eligibility Based on Age**
    -  Check age for job eligibility and apply different conditions for various job eligibility like UPSC, SSC - `ageCheck.java` //pending